yext/answers-search-ui/README.md

   enabledText: 'Disable My Location',
   // Optional, the text to show ehn loading the user's location
   loadingText: 'Loading',
-  // Optional, The label to show when unable to get the user's location // TODO optional??
+  // Optional, The label to show when unable to get the user's location
   errorText: 'Unable To Use Location',
   // Optional, CSS selector of the button
   buttonSelector: '.js-yxt-GeoLocationFilter-button',